LeonMacovski/ArcaneWars/README.md

 to click the left mouse button to cast the spell.
 The selected spell will appear on the bottom right corner of the screen.

 *NOTE*
 For some unknown reason, whenever this file is downloaded, one of the inner files gets corrupted while being zipped and unzipped.
-To fix this, please
+To fix this, please download the Arcasharedassets0.assets.resS